cchitsiang/awesome-stars/topics.md

 - [kedacore/keda](https://github.com/kedacore/keda) - KEDA is a Kubernetes-based Event Driven Autoscaling component.
 It provides event driven scale for any container running in Kubernetes
 - [triggerdotdev/json-infer-types](https://github.com/triggerdotdev/json-infer-types) - Infers the type and format of JSON values
 - [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
 Built with 💜 by the Trigger.dev team.
-- [trufflesecurity/trufflehog](https://github.com/trufflesecurity/trufflehog) - Find and verify secrets
+- [trufflesecurity/trufflehog](https://github.com/trufflesecurity/trufflehog) - Find, verify, and analyze leaked credentials
 - [ciderapp/Cider](https://github.com/ciderapp/Cider) - A new cross-platform Apple Music experience based on Electron and Vue.js written from scratch with performance in mind. 🚀
 - [geist-org/geist-ui](https://github.com/geist-org/geist-ui) - A design system for building modern websites and applications.
 - [swisskyrepo/PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF